Connecticut History Podcasts

 Episode 6: Irish Eyes and Voting & Protesting

 March 13, 2016

-Just in time for St. Paddy’s Day, Jamie Eves of the Windham Textile and History Museum in Willimantic talks to State Historian Walt Woodward about their new exhibit “Irish Eyes: The Irish Experience in a Connecticut Mill Town.
+Just in time for St. Paddy’s Day, Jamie Eves of the Windham Textile and History Museum in Willimantic talked to State Historian Walt Woodward about their new exhibit “Irish Eyes: The Irish Experience in a Connecticut Mill Town.

-Then, in “What’s It All About?”, the Connecticut Explored editorial team discusses the articles in the Spring 2016 issue focused on civic engagement including Mary Donohue on religious equality for Jews and Dave Corrigan on the income tax protest of 1991.
+Then, in “What’s It All About?”, the Connecticut Explored editorial team discussed the articles in the Spring 2016 issue focused on civic engagement including Mary Donohue on religious equality for Jews and Dave Corrigan on the income tax protest of 1991.
 And publisher Elizabeth Normen interviews Melanie Anderson Bourbeau, curator of Hill-Stead Museum in Farmington, about the suffrage journey of Hill-Stead’s architect and last resident Theodate Pope Riddle.

 It’s history worth listening to, and talking about – on Episode 6 of Grating the Nutmeg.

 March 3, 2016

 This podcast was inspired by “Connecticut Captured: A 21st Century Look at an American Classic,” on view at the Connecticut Historical Society in Hartford through March 12, 2016.
 This exhibit, by acclaimed visual documentarian Carol M. Highsmith, is an effort to capture in images the character of Connecticut in the 21st century.